 Also, be sure to check out The News' Lynn Henning's weekly minor-league reports.

-Opposing starter Francisco Liriano (0-1) took the loss in the International League game after a rough outing in which he allowed eight runs and 11 hits over four innings.
+Fort Myers starter Brusdar Graterol (1-2) picked up the win despite allowing four runs over six innings.
+Opposing starter Franklin Perez (0-1) took the loss in the Florida State League game after a rough outing in which he allowed six runs and four hits over 3.2 innings.

 Single-A West Michigan

 Friday's West Michigan-Kane County game was canceled due to rain.
 Here's Thursday's recap:

 Geneva, Ill. — Eudy Ramos hit a three-run home run in the fifth inning, leading the Kane County Cougars to an 8-5 win over the West Michigan Whitecaps on Thursday (BOX SCORE).

 The home run by Ramos gave the Cougars a 7-4 lead and capped a five-run inning for Kane County.
 Earlier in the inning, Kane County tied the game when Tim Susnara hit an RBI double.

 The Cougars tacked on another run in the eighth when Luis Silverio hit an RBI single, scoring Luis Lara.

 West Michigan missed a couple of additional scoring opportunities, leaving the bases loaded in the fifth and seventh innings.

 Jancarlos Cintron homered and singled, driving in two runs for Kane County.